Douglas Haig, 1st Earl Haig: Tactical developments

 although one doesn't want to be too hard on Haig ... who has been well calumniated already ... it must be said that it now appears that one thing the war was testing was the usefulness of the earnest Scottish character in a situation demanding the military equivalent of wit and invention.
 Haig had none.
 He was stubborn, self-righteous, inflexible, intolerant—especially of the French—and quite humourless ...
 Indeed, one powerful legacy of Haig's performance is the conviction among the imaginative and intelligent today of the unredeemable defectiveness of all civil and military leaders.
 Haig could be said to have established the paradigm.

-Military historian John Bourne wrote that this was not the case.
-Haig, although not familiar with technological advances, encouraged their use.
+Military historian John Bourne wrote that Haig, although not familiar with technological advances, encouraged their use.
 He also rejected claims that Haig was a traditionalist and focused only on cavalry tactics.
-Cavalry represented less than three percent of the BEF in France by September 1916, whilst the British were the most mechanised force in the world by 1918, supported by the world's largest air force.
+Cavalry represented less than three per cent of the BEF in France by September 1916, whilst the British were the most mechanised force in the world by 1918, supported by the world's largest air force.
 The Tank Corps was the world's first such force and some 22,000 men served in it during the war.
-The Royal Artillery grew by 520 percent and the engineers who implemented combined arms tactics grew by 2,212 percent.
+The Royal Artillery grew by 520 per cent and the engineers who implemented combined arms tactics grew by 2,212 per cent.
 Bourne wrote that this hardly demonstrates a lack of imagination.
-Other historians, notably John Keegan, refused to accept that the British Army underwent a "learning curve" of any sort; despite this example, Bourne wrote that there "is little disagreement among scholars about the nature of the military transformation".
-Popular "media opinion" had failed to grasp that under Haig, the British Army adopted a very modern style of war in 1918, something that was very different from 1914, 1916 and 1917.
+Other historians, notably John Keegan, refused to accept that the British Army underwent a "learning curve"; despite this example, Bourne wrote that there "is little disagreement among scholars about the nature of the military transformation".
+Popular "media opinion" had failed to grasp that under Haig, the British Army adopted a modern style of war in 1918.